Connect with others who understand.

 Risks of Massage

-• Flare-ups caused by skin trauma, heat, or other triggers
+• Flare-ups triggered by skin trauma, heat, or other triggers

-If you use topical steroids or ultraviolet (UV) therapy to treat psoriasis, changes to your skin cells — like thinning or sensitivity — could make you more prone to irritation.
+Keep in mind that use of topical steroids or ultraviolet (UV) therapy to treat psoriasis could also make you more prone to irritation.

 How To Safely Get a Massage

-• Tell the massage therapist you have psoriasis or PsA.
+• Tell your massage therapist you have psoriasis or PsA.
+Ask if they have experience working with people with your condition.

-• Ask which essential oils and lotions they use, and inform them of any ingredients that may irritate your skin.
+• Ask your massage therapist what essential oils and lotions they use.
+Let them know if any ingredients might irritate your skin.

-• If heat and sweating are psoriasis triggers for you, ask the massage therapist to adjust the room and table temperature.
+• If heat or sweating triggers your psoriasis, ask for the room and table temperature to be adjusted.

 The Bottom Line

 Have you had a massage that improved your symptoms of psoriasis or PsA?
-Were there any side effects?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.